martinvonz/jj/docs/config.md

 [XDG specification]: https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html

-The location of the `jj` config file can also be overriden with the `JJ_CONFIG` environment variable.
+The location of the `jj` config file can also be overridden with the `JJ_CONFIG` environment variable.
 If it is not empty, it should contain the path to a TOML file that will be used instead of any configuration file in the default locations.
 For example,